Skinningrove

 Skinningrove is a village in the civil parish of Loftus, in the Redcar and Cleveland district, in the ceremonial county of North Yorkshire, England.

-Its name is of Old Norse etymology and is thought to mean skinners' grove or pit.
+Its name is of Old Norse origin and is thought to mean skinners' grove or pit.

 Demographics

 In 1951 the parish had a population of 2,011.

 History

 The village had an agricultural and fishing economy, until the opening of local ironstone workings, in 1848, initiated an industrialisation boom.
 A railway was built by 1865, and iron smelting began in 1874.

 A jetty on the coast, built in 1880, allowed seagoing vessels to carry heavy cargoes from the area.
 Mining continued until 1958, and primary iron production until the 1970s.

 Skinningrove was formerly a township in the parish of Brotton.
 In 1866, it became a separate civil parish.